Request Veilability in Your City

 Currently weddings with a maximum of 200 guests are allowed where there is Covid safe plan in place at the venue.
 Of course social distancing requirements remain in place.
 Please make sure you speak with your Venue Owner and Celebrant if you have any specific questions regarding your venue bookings.

-Wedding Receptions held at a person's residence such as backyard or in a public place, may have larger guest numbers, so long as a business is engaged to manage the event and operate their Covid safe plan.
+Wedding Receptions held at a person's residence such as backyard or in a public place, are allowed 50 people, so long as a business is engaged to manage the event and operate their Covid safe plan.

 NEW SOUTH WALES

-NSW Premier Gladys Berejiklian announced yesterday there is no longer a cap on guest numbers so long as the 1 person per 2sqm density requirement can be maintained.
-This comes into effect as of Monday 7th December 2020.
-This is very welcome news to couples in NSW.
+NSW Premier Gladys Berejiklian announced that there is no longer a cap on guest numbers so long as the 1 person per 2sqm density requirement can be maintained, for weddings outside of Greater Sydney.
+Wedding events held within Greater Sydney must not exceed 300 guests & maintain the density requirements.

 For weddings held at an outdoor venue with electronic entry recording, 1 person per 2sqm space will need to be applied.